 As donations from the global community come pouring into Beirut, medical supplies remain in short supply and hospitals only have a few days of essential supplies available.
 People in Lebanon are facing dire circumstances and struggling to access vital care.
 Through our Disaster Relief Fund, CAAP is taking immediate action to fundraise to help bring emergency medical equipment and supplies to Lebanon.
 100% of current donations to CAAP’s Disaster Relief Fund will support the Lebanon Relief Project, which is a nationally coordinated effort by American Task Force on Lebanon (ATFL) and Flint, Michigan-based philanthropists Ghassan and Manal Saab to urgently collect and airlift medical and surgical supplies, personal protective equipment and pharmaceuticals to Lebanon.

 What began as a private initiative by ATFL and the Saabs to send immediate and urgent medical and pharmaceutical supplies to providers in Beirut, has now grown into a national partnership with several nonprofit organizations, including AFYA Foundation, ANERA and Direct Relief, the U.S Department of State, and the American Embassy in Beirut to quickly deliver essential supplies to hospitals and NGOs on the ground.
-On August 23, 2020, the first shipment was sent to Lebanon with nearly $13 million worth of medical and pharmaceutical supplies via airlift to help in the aftermath of the explosion that occurred August 4.
-Fundraising efforts are still in effect.
+On August 23, 2020, the first shipment was sent to Lebanon with nearly $13 million worth of medical and pharmaceutical supplies via airlift to help in the aftermath of the explosion.
+A second flight carrying over $6 million in supplies arrived in Beirut on September 29, 2020.
+Fundraising efforts are still in effect to secure additional flights.
 Your continued donations will guarantee that Lebanon receives the urgent help that it needs.Give now to help send urgent medical supplies to Lebanon